Graciekan21/commkids/README.md

 - **The Footer**

-  - The footer section includes links to the relevant social media sites for
+  - The footer section includes social media links where you can find about the camp.
+  - The footer is where you find the contact, like telephone number

 ![Footer]()

 - **Gallery Section**
 - Image gallery showcasing the camp environment and activities.
-- The images, when hovered over there transition: transform effect.
+- The images, when hovered over they vewied with transition: transform effect.

 ![Gallery Section]()